ddiLab/SageEdu/enviSensor/readme.md

 * A python script that takes readings of humidity, air pressure, temperature, and gas resistance every minute for given amount of minutes and saves it to a csv file
 * Run the scrip by running the following command:
-  `python3 collectData.py MINUTES FILE_NAME`
+  `python3 collectData.py BURN_IN_MINS RUN_MINS FILE_NAME`
+  * `BURN_IN_MINS` is the number of minutes you want the sensor to burn in
+    * The burn in proccess takes readings from the sensor once a second
-  * `MINUTES` is the number of minutes you want the script to run
+  * `MINS` is the number of minutes you want the script to run
   * `FILE_NAME` is the name of the file you want the date to be stored in.
 This should end in ".csv"
-* For example, run the following command to collect data for an hour and save it to a file called `hour_data.csv`:
+* For example, run the following command to burn in for 20 minutes then collect data for an hour and save it to a file called `hour_data.csv`:
-    `python3 collectData.oy 60 'hour_data.csv'`
+    `python3 collectData.py 20 60 'hour_data.csv'`

 <h2>hourData.csv</h2>